West Hills, Los Angeles

-West Hills is a suburban / residential community in the western San Fernando Valley region of the City of Los Angeles, California.
-The percentage of residents aged 35 and older is among the highest in Los Angeles County.
+West Hills is a neighborhood in the western San Fernando Valley region of the city of Los Angeles, California.
+It is bordered by mountain ranges to the west and the Los Angeles neighborhoods of Chatsworth to the north, Canoga Park to the east, and Woodland Hills to the south.

 The neighborhood was formerly the home of many Native American tribes, and during the early Spanish and Mexican era was part of the Mission San Fernando Rey de España.
 In the American era, West Hills was part of Owensmouth, which was renamed Canoga Park in 1930.
 West Hills was established in western Canoga Park and retained its present name in 1987.

-Historic landmarks and many city parks are to be found within the community, as are commercial districts, a business district, and religious establishments.
+Several city parks are to be found within the community.
+The area is highly residential; there are some religious establishments and a few commercial areas in the community.
 Two private high schools are among the 13 schools within West Hills.

 Geography

 Location

-West Hills (formerly joined with Canoga Park) is located in the western San Fernando Valley in Los Angeles County and about 60 minutes (depending on traffic) from downtown Los Angeles.
+West Hills (formerly joined with Canoga Park) is located in the western San Fernando Valley in Los Angeles County and about 45 minutes (depending on traffic) from downtown Los Angeles.
 It is off of U.S. 101 (the Ventura Freeway) via the Valley Circle Boulevard/Mullholland Highway off-ramp.